 14.15-15.00: Josef Parnas (Department of Neurology, Psychiatry and Sensory Sciences, Psychiatric Center Hvidovre/CFS)

 “Robotics for developmental Studies: philosophical and ethical considerations”

-In the latter half of the 1990s MIT’s Artificial Intelligence Laboratory began to try to construct interactive humanoid robots based on developmental studies (Scassellati 1996).
+In the latter half of the 1990s, MIT’s Artificial Intelligence Laboratory began to try to construct interactive humanoid robots based on developmental studies (Scassellati 1996).
 Japanese researchers have worked especially hard to develop an approach called “cognitive developmental robotics” (Asada et al. 2001) with the potential to contribute to developmental studies as well as build intelligent humanoid robots.
-One of the advantages of using robots for developmental studies is that we can present interventions in developmental processes to cognitive developmental robots.
+One of the advantages of using robots for developmental studies is that we can present interventions in developmental processes to cognitive-developmental robots.
 This is usually impossible to do when the subjects are human beings; particularly, due to ethical issues, budgetary and time restrictions, and the problem of repeatability of trials.
-A philosophical and ethical concern of the cognitive developmental robotics is that this approach might enhance the inappropriate premises of the developmental studies.
+A philosophical and ethical concern of cognitive-developmental robotics is that this approach might enhance the inappropriate premises of developmental studies.
 I would like to discuss the philosophical and ethical implications of using robotics for developmental studies; particularly, I will refer to the role of robotics in verifying and applying the “theory of mind” to developmental studies.

 16.15-16.20 Closing Remarks